Ecuadorian Spanish 101: Speak Like Locals in the Amazon, the Galapagos Islands and More

 Western-looking people are often called la blanquita (the white girl) or la gringuita (the American girl).

-Groups of people are largely generalized with overarching terms like los negros (black people), los gringos (all Western-looking foreigners) and los chinos (all Asian people).
-Chino is used to indiscriminately define any somewhat Asian-looking person, regardless of whether or not they’re Chinese.
+Groups of people are primarily generalized with overarching terms like los negros (black people), los gringos (all Western-looking foreigners) and los chinos (all Asian people).

-I advise you to look beyond the words used by the person and instead look to their intentions.
+I advise you to look beyond the words the person uses and instead to their intentions.
 Do they mean to speak in a derogatory manner?
 Or is it just about the vocabulary that they grew up with?

 Kichwa

-Quite a few common words and phrases come from Kichwa and are found in all sorts of everyday Ecuadorian conversations.
+Quite a few common words and phrases come from Kichwa and are found in everyday Ecuadorian conversations.

 Take a look at these Kichwa words which are used constantly by Ecuadorians:

-- mashi (friend) — Current President Rafael Correa posts from the Twitter handle @mashirafael and—fun fact—he speaks great Kichwa.
+• mashi (friend) — Former President Rafael Correa posts from the Twitter handle @mashirafael and—fun fact—he speaks great Kichwa.

-- chicha (a fermented drink made from yucca—cassava root) — This is drunk by members of rural communities at all hours of the day.
+• chicha (a fermented drink made from yucca—cassava root) — This is drunk by members of rural communities at all hours of the day.
 It keeps you full and gives you energy for the work day, but stronger batches can be quite alcoholic.
-Be warned, the flavor is often quite unappealing to foreigners who haven’t developed a taste for it.

-- cancha (field for sports) — You may have already learned this word, and now you know that it’s derived from Kichwa!
+• cancha (field for sports) — You may have already learned this word, and now you know it’s derived from Kichwa!

-- runa (person, being fully alive) — Runa is a beautiful Kichwa word used, quite simply, to refer to a person or community of people.
-This was previously used as a racial slur years ago (and sometimes crops up nowadays), but the true meaning of the word is being reclaimed by indigenous communities strongly in this day and age.
+• runa (person, being fully alive) — Runa is a beautiful Kichwa word used to refer to a person or community.
+This was previously used as a racial slur years ago (and sometimes crops up nowadays), but the true meaning of the word is being strongly reclaimed by indigenous communities today.

 Loan Words